httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Careful Upload Creation

 With a "careful upload creation" the client sends an empty upload creation request without including any file data.
 Upon successful response reception, the client can use the included upload URL to transmit the file data ({{upload-appending}}) and resume the upload at any stage if an interruption occurs.
 The retransmission of file data or the ultimate upload failure that can happen with an "optimistic upload creation" is therefore avoided at the expense of an additional request that does not carry file data.
+In addition, the upload creation response can be inspected for the `Upload-Limit` header field, which would indicate limits applying to the remaining upload procedure.

 This approach best suited if the client cannot receive intermediate responses, e.g. due to a limitation in the provided HTTP interface, or if large files are transferred where the cost of the additional request is miniscule compared to the effort of transferring the large file itself.